 A 12-hectare green haven bordering the country’s first reservoir and the Central Catchment Nature Reserve, the MacRitichie Reservoir Park is highly visited by nature lovers and sports enthusiasts.
 As a gateway to our pristine forest and waters, the park is a popular venue for schools and organisations to hold cross-country events, allowing participants to run through designated trails while embracing the wonders of our native biodiversity.
 The iconic MacRitchie bandstand continues to hold a special place in the hearts of many Singaporeans, and is often used to host performing arts presentations and solemnisation ceremonies.

 Take a morning or evening walk and stroll along the water’s edge to admire the beauty and serenity of the reservoir.
 Alternatively, enjoy a leisurely paddle through the calm waters or explore the forest and discover its inhabitants on the many trails.
 For those looking for an adrenaline rush, hike over to the TreeTop Walk.
-Featuring an amenities centre equipped with washrooms, showering facilities, lockers, drinking fountains and food kiosks, the reservoir deck is an ideal venue for warm-ups and cross-country events.
+Featuring an amenities centre equipped with washrooms, showering facilities, lockers, drinking fountains and a food kiosk, the reservoir deck is an ideal venue for warm-ups and cross-country events.

 Under the Active, Beautiful and Clean programme initiated by the Public Utilities Board, a landscape highlight in the park is a near 100-metre vegetated gravel swale, which is complemented by a 40-metre submerged boardwalk.
 These features are primarily designed to sieve out coarse sediments and pollutants from surface water runoffs, which eventually enhance the nation’s water quality in the reservoir.
 The furnishing of these features with plants and vegetation has further enriched biodiversity.
 Visitors can stay captivated by nature while taking a leisure stroll along the reservoir edge.